GuillaumeSmaha/cluster-mgr/manual_install/README.md

 # Manual Gluu Server Clustering

 ## Introduction
-Below are the steps to follow for configuring delta-syncrepl multi-master replication with Gluu.
+Below are the steps to follow for manually configuring delta-syncrepl multi-master replication with Gluu.

 ## Prerequisites